 - Metric timeslice data (metrics reported by APM)

 Metricdata type (metrics reported by the Metric API and data sources that use that API)

 Spandata type (distributed tracing data)

-Logdata type (data from New Relic Logs)
+Logdata type (data from our log management capabilities)

 Some data, like relationships between monitored entities, is not available via NRQL but is available using our NerdGraph API.